 They make cruelty-free, vegan products.
 Obviously, they don’t include toxins like parabens.

 Instead, this bubble bath washes away grime while it softens the skin.
-It contains coconut oil and plant extracts.
+It contains coconut oil, essential oils and plant extracts.

 Choose from calming lavender, citrus aloe, eucalyptus mint, or unscented versions.